30 Ideas to Improve Company Culture in 2025

 An example of effective onboarding helping the company culture is Vodafone.
 Vodafone is a British telecommunications company with a specialized onboarding process.
 According to Archbee, Vodafone has an internal app to assist new employees.
 This innovative approach allowed new employees to progress through onboarding at their own pace.
 It also offered a resource for any uncertainties they might encounter.
 Vodafone has a real commitment to not leaving new employees behind.

-19. Encourage Mentoring
+26. Encourage Mentoring

 Encouraging mentoring within a company can greatly enhance its culture.
 Mentoring relationships provide employees with learning opportunities from more experienced colleagues.
+Additionally, it may help reduce turnover.
+Recent HR statistics reports have shown that “68% of employees would consider leaving their position if they did not feel as supported by senior employees.”

 Mentoring can be a formal program or more informal mentoring relationships.
 Mentoring helps with skill development, career progression, and personal growth.
 It also fosters a culture of learning and knowledge sharing.